 Preliminary Engineering is complete for Phase 2.
-Final design and construction is being performed under DB contracts for Package A as well as for Package B. The design of Package A is 95% complete and the design for Package B is 84% complete.
-Fairfax and Loudoun Counties will manage the final design of the parking facilities included in Parking Facilities (formerly Package C).
+Final design and construction is being performed under DB contracts for Package A as well as for Package B. The design of Package A is 96% complete and the design for Package B is 85% complete.
+The 90% complete submission for Package B is expected in February 2016.
+Fairfax and Loudoun Counties will manage the final design of the parking facilities included in Parking Facilities d.
+Bidding and Construction Status

+(formerly Package C).
 The Counties confirmed their commitment to deliver those elements as a condition precedent to their TIFIA loans.